Post Summary: Silence Is What Ends These Relationships, Not Bad Work

 If you’ve worked with a web company before and it didn’t go well, there’s a good chance the problem wasn’t the website.
 It was the web designer’s response time.

 The design might have been fine.
 The price might have been fair.
 The initial conversations might have felt promising.
 But at some point, you needed something.
 Maybe it was an edit, an answer, a callback?
 And the person on the other end just… wasn’t there anymore.
 You called.
 No answer.
 You emailed.
 No response.
 You followed up a few days later.
 Still nothing.
-And slowly, without anyone formally ending the relationship, the company you were paying to manage your website became a company you were paying to ignore you.
+And slowly, without anyone formally ending the relationship, the company you were paying to manage your website stopped being reachable.

 That’s the number one complaint we hear from clients who came from somewhere else.
 Not bad design.
 Not high prices.
 Not technical incompetence.
 Just silence.
 Nine out of ten times, the story is the same: they didn’t get back to me.
 When web company communication breaks down, everything else becomes irrelevant.
 And often the silence comes paired with something just as frustrating : why web designers won’t explain things even when they do respond.

 The second most common complaint is closely related: they said they’d do the work, and then they didn’t.
 Or they did it late.
-Or they did it wrong and then disappeared when it came time to fix the mistake.
+Or it came back wrong and the fix never arrived.
 Speed, execution & follow-through.
 Those are the things that break a client relationship.
 And strangely, quality isn’t highlighted as often as you’d expect.
 We see the sites these clients come from, and the work isn’t always great.
 But that’s not what drove them to leave.
 What drove them to leave was the feeling that nobody was listening.

 There’s psychology in that.
 If a company does mediocre work but communicates well, maybe they respond fast, follow through, pick up the phone, some people will say they’re passable and those people will stay.
 They’ll give the company a chance to improve.
 Heck, even if the web company has an annoying ticket system that sends you too many automated emails, they’ll give ’em a chance.
 They’ll chalk up the quality issues to growing pains or a bad stretch.
 But the moment communication breaks down, patience disappears.
 Because bad work can be fixed.
 Silence can’t.
 Silence tells the client that they don’t matter enough to warrant a response, and once that message is received, no amount of good design will earn back the trust.